February 6-7, 2025: Black Dolls Symposium Featuring Tiya Miles

 Sponsors:

-This program is a part of the Portraits of Childhood: Black Dolls from the Collection of Deborah Neff event series and is supported by The City of Kansas City, Missouri Neighborhood Tourist Development Fund; the Hall Family Foundation; Rainy Day Books; Shutz Lecture Series; and the UMKC Women’s Center.
+This program is a part of the Portraits of Childhood: Black Dolls from the Collection of Deborah Neff event series and is supported by The City of Kansas City, Missouri Neighborhood Tourist Development Fund; the Hall Family Foundation; Rainy Day Books; Shutz Lecture Series; the UMKC Women’s Center, and a generous private donor.

 Image Credit: Deborah Neff Collection, c.
 1850-1940, Artist Unknown, United States.
 Photo: Ellen McDermott Photography, New York.